sidera-design/exec-ws/README.md

 # Setup

-When executing with pre-commit, you can configure the environment settings for Python tools with the following definitions.
+When executing linter and formatter with pre-commit, you can configure the following settings to coexist with Python tools.

 Example: .pre-commit-config.yaml
 ```yaml